awsdocs/amazon-pinpoint-user-guide/doc-source/journeys-metrics.md

 This section contains the following information:
 + **Maximum entries per endpoint**/**Exceeded maximum entries per endpoint** – Displays the maximum number of entries per endpoint and the number of participants who were prevented from participating in the journey because they would have exceeded the maximum number of times that a single endpoint can participate in the journey\.
-+ **Maximum daily messages per endpoint**/**Exceeded max daily messages per endpoint** – Displays the maximum number of daily messages per andpoint, and the number of messages that weren't sent because sending them would have exceeded the maximum number of messages that a single participant can receive during a 24\-hour period\.
++ **Maximum daily messages per endpoint**/**Exceeded max daily messages per endpoint** – Displays the maximum number of daily messages per endpoint, and the number of messages that weren't sent because sending them would have exceeded the maximum number of messages that a single participant can receive during a 24\-hour period\.
 + **Quiet time**/**Not sent during quiet time** – Displays the current quiet time hours set for the journey, and the number of messages that weren't sent because they would have been delivered during quiet time in the recipient's time zone\.

 ## Activity\-Level Execution Metrics<a name="journeys-metrics-execution-activity"></a>